The global search bar enables a scheduler to quickly perform a global search for jobs or resources.

 The global search bar uses job names and job descriptions when it tries to find jobs.

-Jobs that are found will be shown under the jobs header in the search results.
+Jobs that are found will be shown under the "Jobs" header in the search results (keywords are highlighted in bold font).
 The search bar can return twenty jobs at a time and will display in descending order by name.

 Figure 2.
-Two examples demonstrating how the global search matches job keywords.
+Two examples demonstrating how global search matches job keywords.

 Searching for Resources

-The global search bar uses resource names (first and last name) when it tries to find resources.
-Resources that are found will be shown under the resources header in the search results.
+The global search bar uses resource names (first and last name) when it tries to find resources (keywords are highlighted in bold font).
+Resources that are found will be shown under the "Resources" header in the search results.

 In a similar fashion to jobs, the search bar can return twenty resources at a time and will display them in ascending alphabetical order.